WeTransfer/sqewer/README.md

 To do so, change the value of the env SQS_QUEUE_URL as the following examples:

 ```
-# To use a file

-# It saves the data in /tmp/filename.sqlite3)
-SQS_QUEUE_URL=sqlite3://tmp/filename.sqlite3

-# It saves the data in /var/tmp/filename.sqlite3)
+# It saves the data in /var/tmp/filename.sqlite3
 SQS_QUEUE_URL=sqlite3://var/tmp/filename.sqlite3

-# To use the memory
+# It saves the data in memory
 SQS_QUEUE_URL=sqlite3:memory
 ```